infinum/eightshift-forms/src/Hooks/Filters.md

 }
 ```

-## Add data to query block
+## Add data to custom data block

-These filters will add the necessary data for the Query block to work.
+These filters will add the necessary data for the custom data block to work.

 Field data option selector will not be shown unless a filter is added.